Imagine reading the newspaper when suddenly the power goes out due to a tripped breaker in your electrical system. Isn’t that frustrating?

 What Are The Causes Of A Short Circuit?

-A short circuit usually occurs when an active or hot wire comes in contact with a neutral wire which causes a large amount of current to overflow.
+A short circuit usually occurs when an active or hot wire comes in contact with a neutral wire, which causes a large amount of current overflowing.
 This excessive current flow causes the circuit to overload and the breaker to trip.
-If not taken care of, it can also cause popping sounds, sparks, and smoke.
+It can also cause popping sounds, sparks, and smoke if not taken care of.

 Here are a few other reasons that can cause a short circuit:

-Additionally, short circuits are considered to be unsafe since it creates a lot of high temperatures whenever current flows through the wire.
+Additionally, short circuits are considered to be unsafe since they create a lot of high temperatures whenever current flows through the wire.
 This can pose a risk to your family and home as it could instigate electrical fires if not managed cautiously.

 We highly recommend contacting a qualified electrician when you notice a short circuit problem in your house.
 They can repair and rewire any damaged or faulty wiring.